-There are a number of issues and outcomes that will be addressed through more than one block of our LAA...
+There are a number of issues and outcomes that will be addressed by more than one area of DCP ...

 - Addressing inequalities and narrowing the gap between deprived communities and the rest are key cross-cutting outcomes across our LAA.
-All of the blocks use a range of funding streams for these purposes. - Tackling wider issues regarding community empowerment and neighbourhood management.
-This is particularly relevant in light of the Area and Neighbourhood programme to improve the quality of life in Derby's neighbourhoods and deliver services at a more local level. - Neighbourhood Renewal Funding will be split between the three blocks of children and young people, safer and stronger communities and healthier communities and older people to reflect current investment in achieving relevant outcomes.
-The funding will also contribute towards outcomes in the economic development and enterprise block although a specific allocation has not been made.
+All of the use a range of funding streams for these purposes, including NRF. - Tackling wider issues regarding community empowerment and neighbourhood management.
+This is particularly relevant in light of the Area and Neighbourhood programme to improve the quality of life in Derby's neighbourhoods and deliver services at a more local level. - Community cohesion is critical to the well-being and development of Derby as a multi-cultural, diverse and dynamic city and is central to the refreshed community strategy and the Local Area Agreement.